Two new weather warnings issued for snow and high winds

 The forecaster warned a “fast moving” Atlantic depression will cross Ireland on Wednesday evening bringing snow and high winds.

-The second highest alert, for counties Cavan, Monaghan and Donegal, comes into effect from 6pm until midday on Thursday.
+The orange alert for snow and ice , the second highest warning, for counties Cavan, Monaghan and Donegal comes into effect from 6pm until midday on Thursday.

 “At present, the main risk of appreciable accumulations is limited to Ulster,” the alert states.